MoBran/bi2_project/README.md

 **Source:**
 The data set has been created by M. O. Cruz, H. T. Macedo, R. Barreto they used in in there [paper](literature/Grouping similar trajectories for car pooling purposes.pdf).

-The dataset has been recorded by an Android app called [Go!Track.](https://play.google.com/store/apps/details?id=com.go.router)
+The dataset has been recorded by 28 user with an Android app called [Go!Track.](https://play.google.com/store/apps/details?id=com.go.router)

 **View the [data exploration](src/DataExploration.ipynb)**